JoeZhao527/Segment-Turtle/README.md

 }
 ```

-`coco_instances_results.json` (unet): contains the prediction results for the test set, based on the best model checkpoint during training.
-The content is structured as following:
+For U-Net and UFO, the prediction results are output in `sem_seg_predictions.json`:
 ```python
 {
     # Image id